SpeciesFileGroup/install_taxonworks/development/native/macos.md

 cd taxonworks
 ```

 At this point you may see a message regarding a particular version of Ruby.
 Install that version of Ruby with the command provided in the terminal.
-It will look something like this:
+It will look something like this (for more, e.g. to set as default [see here](https://rvm.io/rubies/default)):
 ```
-rvm install 2.4.2
+rvm install 2.4.3
 ```

 Now it is time to install the required gems and npm dependencies.
 Inside the `taxonworks` directory do